-- 1. Girls' skirts/dresses must cover the knee while standing. - 2.
+- 1. Girls' skirts/dresses must touch the knee while standing.
+Sweatpants and pajama pants may not be worn under skirts/dresses. - 2.
 Girls may wear short sleeves, but not cap sleeves.
 Tops must be approaching the collarbone; low-cut shirts are not permitted.
 Tops which are too lightweight or can be seen through are not permitted. - 3.
 Boys must wear shirts with collars.
 Hooded sweatshirts do not meet this requirement.
-No hooded sweatshirts may be worn without a visible collared shirt underneath it. - 4.
-Boys may not wear jeans (of any color), track pants or sweatpants, or pants that are exceedingly tight. - 5.
-Shoes and sneakers must be worn with socks or tights (girls); flip-flops are not permitted.
+Hooded sweatshirts may not be worn without a collared shirt underneath. - 4.
+Boys may not wear jeans (of any color), track pants or sweatpants or pants with logos. - 5.
+Shoes and sneakers must be worn with socks or tights (girls); flip-flops are not permitted. - 6.
+For additional requirements, please see the Parent Student Handbook.